lithops-cloud/lithops/config/compute/azure_fa.md

 # Lithops on Microsoft Azure

-Lithops with Azure Function App as compute backend.
+Lithops with Azure Function App as serverless compute backend.

 ### Installation